hashamyounis9/eSchola/README.md

 ### Running the Application

-1. Copy the eSchola application files and folders to your web server's document root directory (usually `/var/www/html` or similar).
+1. Copy the eSchola application files and folders to your web server's document root directory (usually `http://localhost/` or similar).
-2. Access eSchola in your web browser by visiting `http://localhost/your_installation_directory/` (replace `your_installation_directory` with the actual directory name where you copied the files).
+2. Access eSchola in your web browser by visiting `http://localhost/eSchola/`.

 ## Screenshots